 - 4.1 Shares will be issued in larger and smaller denominations.
-There are 1000 smaller denomination shares to each larger denomination share.
+There are 1,000 smaller denomination shares to each larger denomination share.
 Smaller denomination shares represent what, in other terms, might be called fractions of a larger share and have proportionate rights. - 4.2 The Share Classes presently available are set out in the details in Appendix 1.
 Further Share Classes may be made available in due course, as the ACD may decide. - 4.3 The minimum initial investment, subsequent investment and holding requirements for each Share Class is set out in Appendix 1.
-These limits may be waived at the discretion of the ACD. - 4.4 All shares issued by the Company at present will be Income Shares or Accumulation Shares.
+These limits may be waived at the discretion of the ACD.